lui5c/lui5c.github.io/writeups/wbar.md

 I learned my lesson.
 I also had a function that would record two hours from a stream and name the resultant mp3 after the time that it ran.

+#### Put it on the Website

+I used a program called WinSCP to automate file uploads.
+I would call it from the batch file, passing in parameters for the script to execute and the file to transfer.

+The way I dealt with organization was by creating a hard-coded directory structure in our web root, and I would upload shows that corresponded to shows by uploading them to a certain shows' dedicated timeslot.
+This way, without any back-end experience, I could give the illusion of having a show and its archives related/tied to one another.

+I now had a bunch of directories that were rapidly being filled with files, and I just needed a landing page for each directory that would nicely display the audio files.
+I used [audioJS](https://kolber.github.io/audiojs/audiojs/audio.js) to handle the HTML and JavaScript presentation of the different audio files, and then familiarized myself with `echo` , `glob`, `foreach`, and `$` on StackOverflow to connect the files in the directory with the HTML of the landing page.

 ```php
 <?php
   foreach (glob("*.wav") as $filename)